 - Identifying funding support

-The Land Use Planning (LUP) Unit delivers a number of training and workshop sessions across Canada.
-These workshops include LUP Toolkit Training, on-site community training, project management for LUP and more.
+The Land Use Planning (LUP) Unit delivers training and workshop sessions across Canada.
+These workshops include LUP Toolkit Training, on-site or virtual community LUP Training, and more.

 For more information about the Land Use Planning Toolkit, please click here